GeoscienceAustralia/ptha/R/examples/okada_displacements_ptha18_scenarios/README.md

-These scripts can be used to compute and store the 3D Okada displacement field for unit-sources in the PTHA18.
+These scripts can be used to compute and store the 3D Okada displacement field for unit-sources in the 2018 Australian Probabilistic Tsunami Hazard Assessment (PTHA18).

 To run it, edit [config.R](config.R) for your problem.
 Principally this involves specifing your sourcezone and desired region where the outputs are